jpgmv1998/reproducible_paper_template/README.md

 ## Links

-List of links and references about reproducibility:
+List of links and references for those interested in learning more about reproducibility:

 * https://doi.org/10.7287/peerj.preprints.3192v2 - Paper about uses of R to produce research compendia